Kathryn Iklé (pronounced 'E-clay') is a Dallas, TX UX professional, consultant, motivational speaker, creative, and versatile artist.

 From producing art education social media videos for the Germantown Community Library to hosting art classes for senior living communities and corporate networking events, Kathryn loves to take her gifts, talents, and time, and invest in the lives of others.

-Drawing on 17+ years of combined experience in UX, design, research, digital, marketing, agile, product, innovation, and technology, Kathryn has established a well-known reputation as a leader in the UX, technology, and creative industries.
+Drawing on 20+ years of combined experience in UX, design, research, digital, marketing, agile, product, innovation, and technology, Kathryn has established a well-known reputation as a leader in the UX, technology, and creative industries.
 She worked at FedEx as the User Experience Lead in Digital User Experience.
 She developed innovative strategies and created outstanding digital experiences for the FedEx Mobile App and other global digital platforms.

 After moving to Dallas, TX in 2019, she served as the User Experience/Business Analyst Leader in Technology Innovation for Topgolf Entertainment Group, creating strategies, leading teams, and establishing a UX Center of Excellence.
 She also served as the Creative Director for Global Genes, a global non-profit rare disease advocacy organization, leading their brand and marketing transformation.
+Kathryn currently serves as Vice President of Strategy & Design and Head of Servicing at Citigroup Bank.

 A native of Memphis, TN, she is a graduate of Hutchison School.
 While at Hutchison, she was the recipient of the Art Purchase Award; having an acrylic portrait painting on canvas bought and displayed to this day in the school’s permanent collection.
 She also served as an assistant archivist for the school and participated in a number of service projects, including ministering to senior adults in assisted living communities.